-LED Mode Button: Pressing this button will change the LED behavior from Link mode, and PoE Mode
+LED Mode Button: Pressing this button will change the LED behavior from Link mode and PoE mode.

-Reset: By pressing the Reset button until the power LED turns amber, the Switch will change back to the default configuration and all changes will be lost.
+Reset: By pressing the Reset button until the all port LED turns amber, the Switch will change back to the default configuration and all changes will be lost.

-Note: The LED behavior for ports 1-12 will switch between Link mode and PoE mode when the PoE mode is active.
+Note:The LED behavior for ports 1-12 will switch between Link mode and PoE mode when the PoE mode is active.
+Port 1 ~ Port 12 PoE power budget is 30 watts/port.
+Total PoE Power budget is 100 watts.

-Figure 2-8 - DGS-1100-24P Rear Panel
+Figure 2-6- DGS-1100-24PV2 Rear Panel